quicwg/base-drafts/draft-ietf-quic-recovery.md

 The initial flight has no prior RTT sample.
 A client SHOULD remember the previous RTT it observed when resumption is attempted and use that for an initial RTT value.
-If no previous RTT is available, the initial RTT defaults to 200ms.
+If no previous RTT is available, the initial RTT defaults to 100ms.

 Endpoints MUST retransmit handshake frames if not acknowledged within a time limit.
-This time limit will start as the largest of twice the rtt value and MinTLPTimeout.
+This time limit will start as the largest of twice the RTT value and MinTLPTimeout.
 Each consecutive handshake retransmission doubles the time limit, until an acknowledgement is received.